BeeancaX/weather-elasticsearch/README.md

 API Development: The Spring Boot application provides RESTful endpoints for data ingestion and retrieval.
 It processes incoming requests, interacts with the database, and responds with data or updates.
 User Interface: Users access the web interface to retrieve and visualize data.
 They can view weather conditions, forecasts, and pollution index information based on their location.

+TEHNOLOGIES

+MySQL Database:
+MySQL has been chosen as the database to ensure efficient and scalable storage of data.
+MySQL provides a robust relational model and support for the efficient manipulation of large volumes of data.
+This choice is based on the need for a structured and scalable approach to handle the diverse weather and pollution data collected by the application.
+The relational model of MySQL allows for organized data storage and retrieval, essential for a project dealing with varied data types.

+Java Spring Boot:
+Spring Boot has been selected for the development of the backend due to its ease of creating scalable RESTful web services.
+This choice provides a robust and user-friendly framework for managing the logic of the application.
+Spring Boot simplifies the development process, making it easier to build, deploy, and scale applications.
+The framework's features, such as auto-configuration and a wide range of built-in modules, contribute to the efficiency and scalability of the backend.

+RESTful API:
+The REST architecture approach has been adopted for the development of APIs due to its simplicity, scalability, and ease of understanding.
+RESTful APIs are well-suited for communication between different components of the project, providing a standardized and straightforward way to transmit data.
+This choice aligns with the goal of creating a user-friendly web application, as RESTful APIs are known for their simplicity and ease of integration.
+The use of RESTful principles contributes to a clear and organized communication structure within the system.

 API DESIGN

 Weather and Pollution Data API